This article will help you with your food grocery list, and how to shop for Vegan Clothing.

 - Crisps: Doritos Lightly Salted and Chili Heatwave, Pringles (various flavours including Texas BBQ and Paprika), Walkers Sunbites, Walkers Prawn Cocktail, Walkers Ready Salted, Chipsticks, all flavours of Hippeas crisps, and even some Kettle Chips (check the packaging first).

 - Surprising treats: Bird’s Custard (as long as you make it with a plant-based milk alternative), Mr Kipling Treacle Tart and Apple & Blackcurrant Pie, various Pot Noodle flavours (including Beef and Tomato!), Co-Op Jam Doughnuts, Jus Rol pastries (various types but check first!), all Thatchers ciders, Peroni, Guinness, Budweiser, Corona, Weston’s, and many different supermarket branded wines!
+(Check out some of our favourite vegan sweets).

 How To Shop For Vegan Foods